PaddlePaddle/book/label_semantic_roles/README.en.md

 | set | set | n't been set . × | 1 | B-V |
 | . | set | n't been set . × | 1 | O |

-In addition to the data, `get_data.sh` also downloads the following resources:
+In addition to the data, we provide following resources:

 | filename | explanation |
 |---|---|